-The cost of a 50 minute consultation is $200.
+The cost of a 50 minute consultation is $195 at our Seaforth Office or $200 at our Norwest Office.
 Discounts are offered for seniors or those on a pension.
-If you are encountering financial difficulty, please discuss fees with us, as a discount may be available depending on your circumstances.
 Fees can be paid by cash or credit card.

 Medicare rebates of $126.50 per session are available for up to 10 individual sessions per calendar year, through the Better Access to Mental Health Care Scheme.
 In order to access Medicare rebates, you will first need to obtain a Mental Health Care Plan referral from your GP.

 What if I need to cancel my appointment?

 We require at least 48 hours notification if you wish to cancel or change your appointment to avoid a cancellation fee.

 What is the difference between a Psychiatrist and a Clinical Psychologist?